Why Travel to our Sober Homes West Palm Beach and Palm Beach Gardens Location?

 Facts – County, Airport, Public Transit

 Palm Beach Gardens has a population of 53,000 and is approximately 55 square miles.
-Palm Beach Gardens is located in north Palm Beach County.
+Our sober homes Palm Beach Gardens location is at the north of Palm Beach County.
 Our local airports are Palm Beach International Airport (PBI) and Ft.
 Lauderdale International Airport (FLL).
 Edna’s is only 20 minutes from PBI and about 55 minutes from FLL.

-Palm Beach County has a public transit bus system called PalmTran, which serves the entire county, and Edna’s is located 2 blocks from the bus line.
+Palm Beach County's public transit bus system called PalmTran, helps the area provide the best drug rehabs in Florida.
+With this comes the best recovery residences.
+Palm Tran serves the entire county, and Edna’s is located 2 blocks from the bus line.
 Palm Tran has a real-time bus information app making it simple to navigate throughout the area even when not a “local”.
 Palm Tran travels along US Highway One (#1 Line) and Military Trail (#3 Line) from the Palm Beach Gardens Mall all the way to the Boca Raton Mall, which is approximately 37 miles and takes about 1.5 hours to travel by bus.
 However, these 2 main bus lines for the county can get anyone to the other connecting buses to get to any destination or job.

 Tri-Rail is the public rail system, which starts in WPB, goes all the way to Miami.
 Tri-Rail schedules are synced with Palm Tran’s bus schedule making the use of public transit user friendly.
 It can be used as transportation to Palm Beach International and Ft.
 Lauderdale International airports.
 Highways I-95, the Florida Turnpike and I-75 are all close and accessible from Edna’s and travel the length of the state in various directions.